 Use the LOCALMOD command to apply local service to any component or product defined in the System-Level Service Update Facility (VM SYSSUF) software inventory table.
-Local service is defined as any service received from IBM that is not COR or RSU service provided electronically or on DVD.
+Local service is defined as any service received from IBM that is not corrective or preventive service provided electronically.

 Note: In an SSI cluster, you must run the LOCALMOD and SERVICE commands on only one member system.
 However, on each member system where you want to put your local modification in to production, you must log on with MAINTvrm and then run the PUT2PROD command.
 If you are running multiple levels of z/VM in your SSI cluster and you will be putting your local modification on members that are running different levels of z/VM, you must run the local modification commands for each release of z/VM.
-For example, if you have an SSI cluster with one member running z/VM 7.2.0 and one member running z/VM 7.3.0, you must log on to MAINT720 on the system running z/VM 7.2.0 and run the local modification commands; then you must log on to MAINT730 on the system running z/VM 7.3.0 and run the local modification commands there.
-After this is done, you must put each member into production in the usual localmod compname partfn partft servfn servft compname
+For example, if you have an SSI cluster with one member running z/VM 7.3.0 and one member running z/VM 7.4.0, you must log on to MAINT730 on the system running z/VM 7.3.0 and run the local modification commands; then you must log on to MAINT740 on the system running z/VM 7.4.0 and run the local modification commands there.
+After this is done, you must put each member into production in the usual manner.